PoisotLab/MS_befwm_softwarenote/ms.md

 implementations of common models is an important task.
 First, implementing complex models can be a difficult task, in which programming mistakes will bias the output of the simulations, and therefore the ecological interpretations we draw from them.
-Simulation-based studies are more at risk than analytical-based ones, since the computational aspect is an additional layer of complexity on the mathematical one.
 Second, reference implementations facilitate the comparison of studies.
 Currently, comparing studies mean not only comparing results, but also comparing implementations -- because not all code is public, a difference in results cannot be properly explained as an error in either studies, and this